The New Banana Diet

 on the post title

-Nutritional Facts – banana – Compare!
+Nutritional Facts – Banana – Compare!

 A simple slide show that tells the calories, fat content, carbohydrates, proteins, and vitamins and minerals in 5 different fruits.
 The banana, apple, orange, grape and watermelon.
 Enjoy!